Q read review What made you decide to start your business?

 AThis is an interesting question, because self-care can mean different things to different people.
 For me, I have things that are daily non-negotiables for my self-care: exercise, meditation, personal development, hydration, and sleep.
 My day has to include those 5 things.
 If it doesn't, then I start to perform poorly in many aspects of my life.
 Then I have other things which I do for self-care that I schedule as I need them.
 Things like manicures, a coffee date with a friend, a massage, etc. No matter what I do, there is one rule: I have to disconnect from my business for the duration of the activity.
 That holds true for every activity, whether it's daily, weekly, or randomly.
 If it's something that I am choosing to practice for self-care then I deserve to be fully engaged in that activity.

-Q Do you have a support network?
+Q you could try this out Do you have a support network?
 Is it important to find one?

 ANo.
 Not in the traditional sense.
 The nature of my work is very collaborative and if my client chooses to commit to the weekly check-in meeting, it can be quite beneficial for both of us as we share and collaborate on projects.
 On the home front, my partner is my biggest fan and source of support.
 He has an entrepreneurial spirit as well so he understands the drive and the challenges.
 And he's been a parent far longer than I have and is great at reminding me to disconnect and appreciate the time we have now.